 One maxes out in a week.
 The other compounds for a career.

-He quotes literacy specialist Olivia Mullins: "Knowledge building is not a short intervention.
+Literacy specialist Olivia Mullins: "Knowledge building is not a short intervention.
 In fact, it's not an intervention at all.
 It's a gradual, cumulative, lifelong process."

-But knowledge doesn't work like a treatment.
-It compounds.
+Modern football development treats cognitive growth as a treatment: something administered in a pre-season course, measured after six weeks, evaluated on a standardized test.
+But knowledge compounds.
 It accretes.
 It builds the architecture through which future comprehension becomes possible.
-Measuring it like a pill ("Did six weeks of tactical sessions improve game intelligence?") misunderstands the mechanism.
+Measuring it like a pill misunderstands the mechanism.

-The football equivalent: a player who spends four years in a knowledge-rich environment, one that builds tactical vocabulary, pattern recognition, game comprehension through structured exposure, will close the gap with players from more football-immersed cultures.
+A player who spends four years in a knowledge-rich environment, one that builds tactical vocabulary, pattern recognition, and game comprehension through structured exposure, will close the gap with players from more football-immersed cultures.
+But you'd never see that result in a six-week camp or a single pre-season.

 The Incomplete Player